Negotiating Government Podcast

 Founding Partner & USA Practice Lead

-• How government’s internal silos and shifting priorities shape negotiations.
+• How internal silos and competing departmental priorities affect negotiations

-• The impact of public scrutiny, media attention, and political pressures on deal-making.
+• The impact of public scrutiny, media pressure and political accountability

 Featured on this episode